 Once an assessment is submitted, it will automatically attach to your application.
 Applicants do not have access to the content of the assessment submitted by referees.
 However, you may follow the status of the assessment under this task and are encouraged to follow up with your referees if the task is not completed shortly before the Institution internal deadline.

-Applicants are encouraged to consider the full range of potential referees, including arm's length experts who could best provide relevant evidence, perspectives and insight to support the review of the applicant's application in light of the selection criteria.
-It is recommended that applicants request the Leadership reference letter and these assessments from three different authors; however applications that contain letters from two sources will not be declared ineligible.
+Applicants are encouraged to consider the full range of potential referees, including experts who could best provide relevant evidence, perspectives and insight to support the review of the applicant's application in light of the selection criteria.
+It is recommended that applicants request the Leadership reference letters and these assessments from different authors; however applications that contain letters from fewer than four sources will not be declared ineligible.

 It is the applicant’s responsibility to provide referees with the information that they need in order to complete their assessments.